-A subscriber of a qualified time stamp may be each natural person, legal person in the meaning of the national law and other entity of a similar nature (organizational unit without legal personality, partnership etc.)
+A subscriber of a qualified timestamp may be each natural person, legal person in the meaning of the national law and other entity of a similar nature (organizational unit without legal personality, partnership etc.)

-1.3.5 Relying parties
+1.3.5 Relying Parties

-A relying party is an entity using the certificate of other entity in order to verify its electronic signature or seal.
+A relying party is an entity using the certificate in order to verify an electronic signature or seal.

-The relying party is liable for verifying the current status of the subscriber's certificate (see 4.5.2).
+The relying party is liable for verifying the current status of the certificate (see 4.5.2).
 This decision must be made by the relying party each time when the certificate is to be used for verifying an electronic signature or seal.
-Information included in a qualified certificate (for instance object identifiers of the certificate policy) should be used by the relying party for the assessment whether the certificate was used in line with its declared designation.
+Information included in a qualified certificate (for instance certificate type, object identifiers of the certificate policy, content of keyUsage field) should be used by the relying party for the assessment whether the certificate was used in line with its declared designation.